joakimk/rpi-elixir-phoenix-app-example/README.md

 ## Benchmark

-Please do benchmarks! :).
-Would be fun to see how much a Pi running phoenix can handle.
-It can certainly respond quickly (~1ms).

 A quick bench with 100 concurrent clients showed ~535 reqs/sec (32 000 RPM) for "GET" request to "/".

 ```